About the EWPA

 Without a National Association to co-ordinate the growth of EWPs the industry was in danger of being spoilt whilst still in its infancy.

 The EWPAA was quickly established on a national basis with membership being drawn from all segments of the industry ensuring that key areas of concern could be effectively addressed and solutions developed to overcome them.

-The EWPAA always had a close affiliation with the Hire and Rental Association to the point where it merged with the HRA in 1994.
-This helped to expand the membership base to include rental fleet owners and major users of EWPs away from the more traditional markets.
+The EWPAA always had a close affiliation with the Hire and Rental Association and it merged with the HRA in 1994.
+This merging helped to expand the membership base to include rental fleet owners and major users of EWPs away from the more traditional markets.
 Membership rapidly grew to over 100.
 However, with the continuing growth of the elevating work platform market it was decided, by the membership, to once again become an independent, National Association.

-So, in January 1998 the Elevating Work Platform Association of Australia was incorporated.
-Membership is now in excess of 300 and includes the major rental fleet owners, manufacturers, users and supporters of this industry.
-The Association is run through a National Executive, supported by State Committees, which meet regularly to ensure effective communication between all members on the key issues that affect this industry.
+In January 1998 the Elevating Work Platform Association of Australia was incorporated.
+Membership is now in excess of 700 and includes the major rental fleet owners, manufacturers, users and supporters of this industry.
+The Association is run through a National Executive and supported by State Committees which meet regularly to ensure effective communication between all members on the key issues that affect this industry.